 Fillier's three-point effort leads Canada in 5-0 win over Japan at worlds

+BRAMPTON, Ont. — Despite the dominant effort, it wasn't the easiest game for a team of Canada's calibre.

-BRAMPTON, Ont. — Sarah Fillier had two goals and an assist as Canada earned a 5-0 win over Japan on Saturday at the world women's hockey championship.
+Sarah Fillier had two goals and an assist as Canada earned a 5-0 win over Japan on Saturday at the world women's hockey championship.
+Canada put 60 shots on net, making it nearly impossible for Japan to get out of its own zone for much of the night.

+"Those games can be difficult to play in," said Canada head coach Troy Ryan.
+"You can kind of get individual and I don't think we did.

+"I think there was little spells where we did and I think actually what personally stopped it is every time we got individual, we ended up turning the puck over and taking the penalty as a result of it and that kind of was the thing we needed to snap us out of it a little bit."

 Brianne Jenner, Sarah Nurse, with a goal and an assist, and Natalie Spooner also scored for Canada in front of an announced crowd of 3,755 at the CAA Centre.
 Emerance Maschmeyer made 11 saves in her first start of the tournament.